BrainPonders/PocoClass/GUIDE.md

 Example patterns:
 - `/invoice/i` - matches "invoice", "Invoice", "INVOICE" (case-insensitive)
 - `/\d{4}-\d{2}-\d{2}/` - matches dates like "2024-01-15"
-- `/Rabobank|ABN AMRO/i` - matches either "Rabobank" OR "ABN AMRO"
+- `/Organization1|Organization2/i` - matches either "Organization1" OR "Organization2"

 #### **Step 3: Filename Patterns**
 These patterns search for text in the **document filename** (not the content).